burtonrj/CytoPy/docs/source/gating.rst

 .. image:: images/gating/mixture.png

 The **MixtureModel** implements scikit-learn and a user can specify whether to use a gaussian mixture or variational bayesian gaussian mixture.
-See cytopy.flow.gating.mixturemodel for details.
+See CytoPy.flow.gating.mixturemodel for details.

 Static
 *******